erajasekar/erajasekar.github.io/_drafts/2017-12-21-how-understanding-computer-scheduling-algorithms-can-help-us-productive.md

 analytics: true
 ---

 We all want to get more things done efficiently and quickly.
 Computers are best at it.
-So Let's try to understand some computer scheduling algorithms to see how they can be applied to our daily lives to become more productive at our tasks.
+So Let's try to understand some computer scheduling algorithms to see how they can apply to our daily lives to become more productive at our tasks.
 <br>
 ## Problems and Strategies